 Of course, you do not need to use this service.
 You are still welcome to return your packages however is easiest for you.

 Both Kim and I have had cancer and chemotherapy, so we know first-hand that people in chemotherapy have compromised immune systems so we have always practiced the highest standards of health and safety.
-In light of COVID-19 we stopped hugging, kept a 6 foot distance when possible and I began wiping all doorknobs and light switches twice daily with Clorox wipes at the beginning and end of each day.
+In light of COVID-19 we have stopped hugging, keep a 6 foot distance when possible and I wipe down all doorknobs and light switches with Clorox wipes at the beginning and end of each day.

 My heart goes out to you at this time.
 I can only imagine how challenging it is for you to be in treatment for cancer, possibly facing surgery or have immune disorders on top of this pandemic.
 One crisis at a time, please.